Only Scotland Accredited Conservation Biology BSc

 NOTE: A graduating curriculum for the Honours programme must include 90 credit points from Level 4 courses.

-We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
-Please see our InfoHub pages for further information.
+We will endeavour to make all course options available.
+However, these may be subject to change - see our Student Terms and Conditions page.

 Combine practice and theory

 Typically, one third of your class time is practical and many courses include full-day practical classes and field visits.
-Most students attend at least one residential field trip during their degree; these trips bring the subjects to life and provide the opportunity to make great friendships and get to know staff members.
+Most students take at least one residential field trip during their degree; these trips bring the subjects to life and provide the opportunity to make great friendships and get to know staff members.

 Research experience

 You are actively involved in scientific research throughout your degree.
-In Year 4, you conduct independent research which can be pivotal to your career choice whether it be in dolphins, water voles, rare plants, tropical forest ecology, climate change in the Arctic, or any one of a diverse range of other exciting topics!
+In Year 4, you conduct independent research which can be pivotal to your career choice, whether it be in dolphins, water voles, rare plants, tropical forest ecology, climate change in the Arctic, or any one of a diverse range of other exciting topics.

 Engaging and inspiring teaching